+4 KV1.1

-Mutations in KV1.1 are associated with episodic ataxia type 1 (EA1) have been characterized bio-221 physically and are used here as a case study in the effects of current environment on the outcomes 222 of channelopathies on firing.
-The changes in AUC and rheobase from wild-type values for reported 223 EA1 associated KV1.1 mutations are heterogenous across models containing KV1.1, but generally 224 show decreases in rheobase (Figure 5A-I).
-Pairwise non-parametric Kendall $\tau$ rank correlations 225 between the simulated effects of these KV1.1 mutations on rheobase are highly correlated across 226 models (Figure 5J).
-However, the effects of the KV1.1 mutations on AUC are more heterogenous 227 as reflected by both weak and strong positive and negative pairwise correlations between models 228 (Figure 5K).
-229
+The changes in AUC and rheobase from wild-type values for reported episodic ataxia type 1 (EA1) associated $K_V1.1$ mutations are heterogenous across models containing $K_V1.1$ , but generally show decreases in rheobase (Figure 5A-I).
+Pairwise non-parametric Kendall $\tau$ rank correlations between the simulated effects of these $K_V1.1$ mutations on rheobase are highly correlated across models (Figure 5J).
+However, the effects of the $K_V1.1$ mutations on AUC are more heterogenous as reflected by both weak and strong positive and negative pairwise correlations between models (Figure 5K).